 2. Functions of the Board.
 The Board has five scheduled meetings each year, at which it reviews and discusses reports by management on the Company’s performance, business and prospects, as well as immediate issues facing the Company, and reviews and approves, as applicable, the annual and interim financial statements of the Company.

-In the event that Mr. Mittelstaedt no longer serves as both Chairman and Chief Executive Officer, it is the Board’s policy that the positions of Chairman and Chief Executive Officer be held by separate persons, and that in such instance the position of Chairman be held by an individual that is “independent” under applicable securities laws.
+In the event that Mr. Mittelstaedt no longer serves as both Chairman and Chief Executive Officer, it is the Board’s policy that the positions of Chairman and Chief Executive Officer be held by separate persons.

 When the Chairman is an affiliated director or otherwise not independent under applicable securities laws, a member of the Company’s management, or when the independent directors determine that it is in the best interests of the Company, the independent directors will appoint from among themselves a Lead Independent Director.
 The Lead Independent Director will: (a) preside at all meetings of the Board at which the Chairman is not present, (b) preside over each meeting of non-management directors, (c) have the authority to call meetings of non-management directors, (d) help facilitate communication between the Chairman/CEO and the non-management directors, (e) advise with respect to the Board’s agenda, (f) ensure that the Board is able to function independently of management; (g) serve as the leader of the Board on matters of corporate governance; and (h) if requested by major shareholders, ensure his or her availability for direct communication.
 If the Chairman is an independent director, then the duties for the Lead Independent Director described above shall be part of the duties of the Chairman.